derekTurner/Chuck-21/code18/K/Resit_K.md

 Commands 0 and 1 are noteOff and noteOn so the noteOn or noteOff events are triggered.
 The line me.yield() allows the computer to give processing time priority to the other sporked strands so that the response latency is cut down.

 When a noteOn command comes from midi channel 9 (or channel 10 in hardware labelling) this is caused for this keyboard by pressing one of the 16 pads.
+The broadcast pad event will allow a response to play a sample as a one shot event.

-The broadcast pad event will allow a response to play a sample.
+When a noteOn command comes from midi channel 8 (or channel 9 in hardware labelling) this is caused for this keyboard by pressing one of the 16 pads.
+The broadcast pad event will allow a response to play a sample as a held event with a padOff event triggered when a key is lifted.

+If you are using keyboard pads to play samples then these are usually one shot hits, however if you are using a piano keyboard to play samples you might want to release samples when the keyboard key is released.

 If command = 3 this represents an continuous controllor from activating a slider, dial or button, so the controller event is broadcast.